cebartling/test-driven/presentations/Introduction to Test-Driven Development.md

 ## Further reading

-- Test-Driven Development: By Example
+- Test-Driven Development: By Example by Kent Beck
-	- Kent Beck
-- Working Effectively with Legacy Code
-	- Michael C. Feathers
+- Working Effectively with Legacy Code by Michael C. Feathers
+- Growing Object-Oriented Software, Guided by Tests by Steve Freeman and Nat Pryce